nf-core/taxprofiler/docs/usage.md

 MetaPhlAn does not allow (easy) construction of custom databases.
 Therefore we recommend to use the prebuilt database of marker genes that is provided by the developers.

 To perform this task, ensure that you have installed `MetaPhlAn` on your machine.
 Keep in mind that each version of MetaPhlAn aligns with a specific version of the database.
-Therefore, if you download the MetaPhlAn3 database, remember to include `--mpa3` as a parameter for the database.
+Therefore, if you download the MetaPhlAn3 database, remember to include `--mpa3` as a parameter for the database in the `--databases` CSV file.

 ```bash
 metaphlan --install --bowtie2db <YOUR_DB_NAME>/